 Our expertise is in helping our clients make the most of pension legislation both while they are saving, but also crucially at the time that they need to create income and or capital from their pension.

-- set up new pension arrangements, restructure existing legacy arrangements and begin the income process
+- Setting up new pension arrangements, consolidating existing legacy arrangements and beginning the income process

-- help client's looking to take loans from their pensions to help fund their business
+- Helping clients to take loans from their pensions to fund their business

-- identify opportunities and create syndicates to help purchase larger commercial properties which would be beyond the means of an individual investor
+- Identifying opportunities and creating syndicates to help purchase larger commercial properties which would be beyond the means of an individual investor

-- consider appropriate investments that will provide an indexed linked income
+- Considering appropriate investments that will provide an index-linked income

-- identify and implement strategies that maximises the tax efficiency of withdrawals to supplement income
+- Identifying and implementing strategies that maximise the tax efficiency of withdrawals to supplement income

-- arrange pensions for other family members, for example grandchildren
+- Arranging pensions for other family members, for example grandchildren

 All of these options are still available and new opportunities continue to arise as the legislation on pension changes.

-With the change in tax rules for earners over £150,000 in regard to pensions, Venture Capital Trusts (VCTs) and Enterprise Investment Schemes (EIS) have become far more attractive.
-Find out more about VCTs and EIS
+With the change in tax rules for earners over £150,000 in regard to pensions, Venture Capital Trusts (VCTs) and Enterprise Investment Schemes (EISs) have become far more attractive.

 Individuals will need to plan more effectively in the future to take advantage of the rules.
 Pensions however will continue to be important in personal planning in the future, particularly for those liable to higher rate income tax and where there is the risk that any personal allowance will be removed.